Sbagni/Python-API/README.md

 * Next, we spend the requisite time necessary to study the OpenWeatherMap API.
 Based on our initial study,we were able to answer  basic questions about the API: Where do we request the API key?
 Which Weather API in particular will I need?
 What URL endpoints does it expect?
 What JSON structure does it respond with?
 Before we write a line of code, we were aiming to have a crystal clear understanding of our intended outcome.

-* A starter code for Citipy has been provided.
-However, if you're craving an extra challenge, push yourself to learn how it works: [citipy Python library](https://pypi.python.org/pypi/citipy).
-Before you try to incorporate the library into your analysis, start by creating simple test cases outside your main script to confirm that you are using it correctly.
-Too often, when introduced to a new library, students get bogged down by the most minor of errors -- spending hours investigating their entire code -- when, in fact, a simple and focused test would have shown their basic utilization of the library was wrong from the start.
-Don't let this be you!
+* We used citipy: [citipy Python library](https://pypi.python.org/pypi/citipy).
+Before we tried to incorporate the library into our analysis, we started by creating simple test cases outside our main script to confirm that we are using it correctly.

-* Part of our expectation in this challenge is that you will use critical thinking skills to understand how and why we're recommending the tools we are.
-What is Citipy for?
-Why would you use it in conjunction with the OpenWeatherMap API?
-How would you do so?

-* In building your script, pay attention to the cities you are using in your query pool.
-Are you getting coverage of the full gamut of latitudes and longitudes?
-Or are you simply choosing 500 cities concentrated in one region of the world?
-Even if you were a geographic genius, simply rattling 500 cities based on your human selection would create a biased dataset.
-Be thinking of how you should counter this.
-(Hint: Consider the full range of latitudes).
+* In building our script, we paid attention to the cities we are using in our query pool.
+In fact,we Consider the full range of latitudes).

-* Lastly, remember -- this is a challenging activity.
-Push yourself!
-If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
-Good luck!